LLNL/Abmarl/docs/src/tutorials/multi_corridor.rst

 .. code-block:: python

    # MultiCorridor is the simulation we created above
-   from admiral.sim.corridor import MultiCorridor from admiral.managers import TurnBasedManager
+   from abmarl.sim.corridor import MultiCorridor from abmarl.managers import TurnBasedManager
    # MultiAgentWrapper needed to connect with RLlib
-   from admiral.external import MultiAgentWrapper
+   from abmarl.external import MultiAgentWrapper

    # Create an instance of the simulation and register it
    sim = MultiAgentWrapper(TurnBasedManager(MultiCorridor()))